-The PCJ library (http://pcj.icm.edu.pl) implements partitioned global address space (PGAS) model and was inspired by languages like Co-Array Fortran, Unified Parallel C and Titanium.
-In contrast to listed languages, the PCJ does not extend nor modify language syntax.
+The PCJ library (http://pcj.icm.edu.pl) implements partitioned global address space (PGAS) model.
+The PCJ does not extend nor modify language syntax.
 The PCJ library put emphasis on compliance with Java standards.
 The programmer does not have to use additional libraries, which are not part of the standard Java distribution.
 Compared to the other solutions PCJ does not need a dedicated compiler to preprocess code.

+Writing PCJ application is simple.
+PCJ provides necessary functionality to start required threads, enumerate them and performs the initial synchronization of tasks.
+PCJ provides methods to synchronize tasks, one-sided asynchronous data transfer between tasks (put and get methods) as well as broadcast.
 The PCJ library runs on any HPC system equipped with Java runtine environment.
-It shows good performance and scalability up to thousands of cores.
-The PCJ library has been already used to parallelize different benchmarks as well as large scale parallel applications such as raytracing, FFT, MapReduce or Genetic Algorithm.
+It shows good performance and scalability up to 100k+ cores.
+The PCJ library has been already used to parallelize different benchmarks as well as large scale parallel applications such as raytracing, FFT, MapReduce, BFS or Genetic Algorithm.